lawrence14701-zz/backend-template/README.md

 ## description

 is TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
+First create the models, then use script to create migrations.

 ## scripts